iAskedYou2nd/RestaurantSampleApp/README.md

 # RestaurantSampleApp

-# Bottle Rocket iOS Engineering Test
 ## Introduction
-    -The intention of this coding test is to assess your ability to work with requirements commonly seen at Bottle Rocket.
+    -The intention of this coding test is to assess your ability to work with requirements commonly seen in development.
 We want you to display your knowledge of best practices and software design.
 Write clean code and demonstrate your knowledge of object-oriented programming concepts.
     -You will create a universal iOS app that meets the requirements below.
 You should build the app using the latest available version of Xcode and the iOS SDK.
 You need only support the latest iOS version, so you may use any of the latest frameworks that Apple makes available.
-    -Your code should conform to Bottle Rocket’s coding guidelines.
-These guidelines can be found on the Bottle Rocket GitHub.
-In particular, pay attention to brace style and spacing between components.
+    -Your code should conform to industry standard syntax.
+Pay attention to brace style and spacing between components.
 ## Requirements
     -Create a new application using a UITabBarController.
 This tab bar controller will have two tabs: one named “lunch” and one named “internets”.
     -For the first tab, “lunch,” you will create a UICollectionView that will display content from the JSON data feed found at https://s3.amazonaws.com/br-codingexams/restaurants.json.